 The Woodland mill in Maine was near extinction in 2010 when a company with a vision bought the assets, injected USD 180 million (EUR 155 million), and changed the course to value-added tissue production.

 St. Croix Tissue is among the newest producers of premium tissue parent rolls in North America.
-The machine hall is built next to an existing hardwood pulp mill (Woodland Pulp).
-Mirror-image ANDRITZ PrimeLine tissue machines, which started up in 2016, are quickly ramping up to a combined design production of 126,000 t/a.
+Their tissue is produced on mirror-image ANDRITZ PrimeLine tissue machines which started up in 2016.

 “We have come to appreciate ANDRITZ’s contribution not only for their up-front engineering, but also for their understanding of the entire process,” Agarwal says.
 “They have been an excellent partner the entire time – from the initial design to optimization of the mill.
 They have also kept in the forefront of technology, ahead of their competitors.”